-Project Proposal Presentation
+Project Proposal Presentation.
 Each student is required to prepare and present a project proposal that is formally approved by the student's faculty committee.
-There is no standard or required structure, format, or length for proposals.
-Each proposal is unique to the student, their program, and their research topic.
-Students should work with their advisor and consult other proposal examples to decide what is most suitable.
 Project students in the MS-GISc program must present proposals for committee approval by the time the student would be finishing his/her substantive course work; this is equivalent to having completed 32-quarter hours toward the master's degree.
 If a master's project student does not have an approved proposal by the end of the quarter in which the student has completed 32-quarter hours, the student is placed on academic probation, and is given one additional quarter to have a proposal approved by the student's committee.
 If the proposal has not been approved by the end of the quarter following the student's completion of 32 quarter-hours of Master's Degree coursework, the student's program will be terminated due to insufficient progress toward the degree.
 The student may, however, file a petition before the eighth week of that quarter requesting an extension of probationary status for one additional quarter.
 If this petition is granted, the student must have a proposal approved by the eighth week of the next quarter to continue in the program.
 If not, the program is automatically terminated.
 If a student has encountered severe extenuating circumstances beyond the student's control, a petition may be filed to extend probationary status subject to approval by the Department Chair and departmental Director of Graduate Programs.

-Final Project Presentation
+Final Project Presentation.
 Upon completion of required course work, approved proposal, and the project, each student will make a final project presentation.
 A final project presentation may not be scheduled until at least the second quarter following the quarter in which the project proposal was approved (The summer may count as a quarter; though, no presentations should be scheduled during summer).
 The final project presentation is to be conducted at least two weeks before the end of the quarter in which the degree is to be awarded (prior to eighth week of the quarter).
 The student's presentation should be approximately 15 to 20 minutes in length, followed by questions from the committee.
 The entire defense should be no longer than 2 hours.
 In all cases, the presentation will address the requirements of the project/research.
 The examining committee is composed of the advisor, at least one other Geography faculty member, and a representative of the client organization.